kurapica/PLoop/README.md

 ### System.IApplyAttribute

-Those attributes are used to apply changes on the target, normally this is only used by the system attributes, take the `__Sealed__` as an example:
+Those attributes are used to apply changes on the target, this is normally used by the system attributes, take the `__Sealed__` as an example:

 ```lua
 class "__Sealed__" (function(_ENV)